smapiot/piral/docs/specs/feed-api-specification.md

 #### Auth Endpoint

 The service exposes a REST endpoint, which accepts a `POST` request from the client.
-With the `POST` request a new interactive login is requested.
+With the `POST` request, a new interactive login is requested.

 **Request**